 Lawyers are paid for the time they spend on casework, whether it’s consultations, case meetings, or court appearances.
-Administrative tasks, such as balancing the books, organizing files, answering phone calls, or addressing marketing strategy can take up a significant portion of the day – all in non-billable time.
+Administrative tasks, such as balancing the books, organizing files, managing busy calendars, answering phone calls, or addressing marketing strategies can take up a significant portion of the day – all on non-billable time.
 In fact, administrative burdens are so cumbersome to small firms that some lawyers consider administrative time among the top challenges they face.
 Workloads have skyrocketed over the last year, even posing issues for retention.
 Fortunately, there are many ways to reduce legal administrative time and limit administrative tasks for lawyers, leaving them to focus on the job they’re paid to do.

 What is Billable Time?

 Non-billable hours don’t have context without billable hours.
 Billable time is all the time a lawyer spends working on a specific client case, such as drafting emails, researching case information, or appearing in court.